chinarjoshi/meteorological-query-tool/README.md

 This application is built using Flask with Python, jQuery with JavaScript to asyncronously update the website, and the Bootstrap framework to rapidly develop the CSS.
 The NCDC's meteorological database was used and installed in the form of a csv.
 The back-end stack is needed to make SQL queries to the included database.

 ### Challenges I ran into
-This project was also developed for learning purposes as I was dipping my toes into web development, so it was challengling
+This project was also developed for learning purposes as I was dipping my toes into web development, so it was challenging to build a cohesive product while simutaneously learninig what languages and technologies I needed to make it happen.
+However, in the end I learned about the various web framworks for Python and JavaScript, and I learned how to make a web application.

-### Accomplishments that I'm proud of
-I created my first deployable web API and made a visually appealing application to solve a real world problem, while introducing me to data science concepts along the way.

-### What I learned
-I learned the fundamentals of data science through cleaning and filtering data and how to make useful visualizations by taking advantage of python's many data science libraries.
-I also learned how to use a new web application framework with Dash.

 ### Built With